Lunar nutation effect defines the sign of the Earth rotation rate for now, but this may change soon: Results

 For additional verification, the same analysis was performed using the interactive system on the IERS website (\footnote{ \url{(https://www.iers.org/IERS/EN/Home/home_node.html)}}).
 A series of the same values of LOD was approximated by the same model from a quadratic trend and the four systematic harmonics.
 The fitted results are also shown in Table \ref{tab3}.
 These estimates are consistent with our results and completely contradict the predictions from theoretical works and IERS Conventions (\cite{iers10}).

-Figures~\ref{fig1} and ~\ref{fig2} shows that the 18.6-year component dominates the series, and, as the estimated amplitude of the 18.6-year harmonic exceeds 0.6 ms, the total swing between maximum and minimum of the corresponding LOD systematic fraction reaches 1.3 ms. Therefore, the most of the leap seconds introduced for the last three decades were entered on the timeline when the 18.6-year signal was near its maximum values.
-For example, an “active” decade in 1990, when eight additional seconds were added during that 10-year interval, is followed by a long 6-year break.
-The last three leap seconds were introduced during the last maximum of the 18.6-year signal at the mid of 2010s (2012, 2015, 2017).
-In accordance with the empirical analysis, now we are near the minimum values of the red curve, but the moment of the minimum has already been passed, and the values of the length of the day are in the ascending phase of the 18.6-year cycle.
-As now we are on the ascending phase of the signal, LOD is moving towards the positive leap second margin what could be seen in Figure~\ref{fig1}.
+Figures~\ref{fig1} and ~\ref{fig2} show that the 18.6 yr component dominates the series, and, as the estimated amplitude of the 18.6 yr harmonic exceeds 0.6 ms, the total swing between maximum and minimum of the corresponding LOD systematic fraction reaches 1.3 ms. Therefore, most of the leap seconds introduced for the last three decades were entered on the timeline when the 18.6 yr signal was near its maximum values.
+For example, an “active” decade in 1990s, when eight additional seconds were added during that 10 yr interval, is followed by a long 6 yr break.
+The last three leap seconds were introduced during the last maximum of the 18.6 yr signal at the mid of 2010s (2012, 2015, 2017).
+In accordance with the empirical analysis, now we are near the minimum values of the red curve, but the moment of the minimum has already been passed, and the values of LOD are in the ascending phase of the 18.6 yr cycle.
+As now we are on the ascending phase of the signal, LOD is moving towards the positive leap second margin that could be seen in Figure~\ref{fig1}.

 It should be noted that the formal accuracy of the early LOD data is much worse than that of the modern data.
 For example, the error of 1962 data is 1.4 ms, which is roughly 50 times larger than modern estimates in 2021-2025 (0.02-0.03 ms).
-The formal uncertaintiles of the LOD up to 1984 are quite significant (about 0.15 ms during 1983), so their contribution to least-squares estimates is negligible, since the corresponding weights of early data used for fitting are 2,500 (in 1962) and 25 (in 1983) times smaller than the weights of observations in 2021--2025.
-As a result, large residual deviations in the 1962--1983 (Figure~\ref{fig3}) may create a misleading visual impression that the obtained results are unreliable.
-Right side of Table \ref{tab2} shows the amplitudes of the four tidal harmonics estimated along to the quadratic trend if a limited set of data between 1984 and 2025 is used.
-These results are almost identical to those in the left side of Table \ref{tab2} , even though the used time series is about 40 percent shorter.
+The formal uncertainties of the LOD up to 1984 are quite significant (about 0.15 ms during 1983), so their contribution to least squares estimates is negligible, since the corresponding weights of early data used for fitting are 2500 (in 1962) and 25 (in 1983) times smaller than the weights of observations in 2021--2025.
+As a result, large residual deviations in 1962--1983 (Figure~\ref{fig3}) may create a misleading visual impression that the obtained results are unreliable.
+The right side of Table \ref{tab2} shows the amplitudes of the four tidal harmonics estimated along with the quadratic trend if a limited set of data between 1984 and 2025 is used.
+These results are almost identical to those in the left side of Table \ref{tab2}, even though the used time series is about 40 percent shorter.